Prof Kenneth A. Dawson

-He has several years of experience of leading international research teams at the interface between materials and biology, including one of the first publications applying transcriptomics to materials (PNAS, 2003, 100, 6331).
-His work has focused on the biomolecule corona that surrounds nanoparticles in biological milieu and how this mediates nanoparticle interactions with living systems.
-The long-term goal of his research is the development of a rational framework to understand the interactions of nanoparticles with living systems.
+Prof Dawson has several years of experience of leading international research teams at the interface between materials and biology, including one of the first publications applying transcriptomics to materials (PNAS, 2003, 100, 6331).
+His work focuses on understanding the "biomolecular corona" that surrounds nanoparticles in the biological milieu, and how the corona mediates nanoparticle interactions with living systems.
+The long-term goal of his research is to unravel the mechanisms underlying these interactions and to develop novel ways of using the nanoscale in precision diagnostics and therapeutics.